 Sling TV is a major streaming service and a top choice among those looking to cut the cord.
 So for those who haven't already bought best TV antennas, Sling's got the live TV you don't want to miss, and none of the complicated and expensive TV bills — plus live sports.
 Sling even offers antennas as a bonus for some packages.
 Sling TV seals the deal with low pricing, decent channel packages and ubiquitous availability.

-The Sling TV streaming service (starting at $20 per month) targets hesitant cord cutters as well as young folks who never had pay TV to begin with.
-It offers ESPN and a bundle of favorites, such as AMC, A&E, Food Network, HGTV, Lifetime and the Disney Channel.
-Sling TV also offers discounts on streaming-media boxes for those willing to prepay for service, including $60 off the Apple TV and a free Roku Express when you prepay for three months of service.
+Sling TV (currently offering an introductory price offer of $20 for the first month) is one of the best streaming services out there, targeting hesitant cord cutters as well as young folks who never had pay TV to begin with.
+It offers ESPN and a bundle of favorites, such as AMC, A&E, Food Network, HGTV, Lifetime and the Disney Channel, as well as RedZone from the NFL Network.

 Is Sling TV's cable alternative worth the money?
 Read on.

 Sling TV: What is it and how does it work?